by Charles R. Trahan 2025

 acrylics 13-1/2 x 10-1/2 floater framed

 Olive Ridley sea turtles (Lepidochelys olivacea), is also known as the Pacific ridley sea turtle.
-The species is the second-smallest and most abundant of all sea turtles found in the world.
+The species is the second smallest and most abundant of all sea turtles found in the world.
 They are found in warm and tropical waters, primarily in the Pacific and Indian Oceans, but also in the warm waters of the Atlantic Ocean.
+This turtle and the related Kemp's Ridley sea turtle are best known for their unique synchronized mass nesting where thousands of females come together on the same beach to lay eggs.

 Copyright © CVTrahan Publishing.
 All rights reserved.